ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### HostnameVerifier.verify should not always return true

 Indica que o valor do HostnameVerifier.verify está retornando como true, quando deveria trazer mais informações.
-A mensagem que aparece é esta:

 > _To prevent URL spoofing, HostnameVerifier.verify\(\) methods should do more than simply return true.
 Doing so may get you quickly past an exception, but that comes at the cost of opening a security hole in your application.
 For more information checkout the CWE-295 \(_[_https://cwe.mitre.org/data/definitions/295.html_](https://cwe.mitre.org/data/definitions/295.html)_\) advisory._